AlgoMaster Logo

 Our job is to figure out whether both strings produce the same final result after processing all the backspaces.

-The simplest way to think about this: simulate what a text editor does.
-Process each string character by character, applying backspaces as you go, then compare the two results.
-But the follow-up asks us to do this without building the final strings at all, which pushes us toward a clever two-pointer approach that works backwards through both strings.
+The direct solution simulates a text editor: process each string character by character, apply backspaces as you go, then compare the two results.
+The follow-up asks for O(1) space, which rules out building the final strings and points to a two-pointer scan that works backwards through both inputs.

 Key Constraints: